MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/optimize-models.md

 ---
 author: keno-msft
-description: How to optimize your 3D (CAD) models to use with Dynamics 365 Import Tool (Preview). ms.author: keno ms.date: 09/11/2020 ms.service: crm-online ms.topic: article
+description: How to optimize your 3D (CAD) models to use with Dynamics 365 mixed-reality applications ms.author: keno ms.date: 09/11/2020 ms.service: crm-online ms.topic: article
-title: Optimize your 3D models ms.reviewer: v-brycho
+title: Optimize your 3D models to use with Dynamics 365 mixed-reality apps ms.reviewer: v-brycho
 ---

-# Optimize your 3D models
+# Optimize your 3D models to use with Dynamics 365 mixed-reality applications

-For best rendering and best possible real-time performance, your 3D models need to be converted and might need to be optimized before using [!include[cc-microsoft](../../includes/cc-microsoft.md)] [!include[pn-dyn-365-import-tool](../../includes/pn-dyn-365-import-tool.md)].
+For best rendering and best possible real-time performance, your 3D models need to be converted and might need to be optimized before using with Dynamics 365 mixed-reality applications, such as Dynamics 365 Guides.
 Third-party applications that convert CAD files often have tools that can optimize content as well.

 The following table lists software tools that you can use to convert and/or optimize your CAD files or intermediate files and export them as a supported file format.
 Your use of third-party applications is subject to terms between you and the third party. [!include[cc-microsoft](../../includes/cc-microsoft.md)] does not endorse any particular third-party application and assumes no responsibility or liability for any third-party application you elect to use.